xiaozi233/MakeSlimeGlitchGreatAgain/README.md

-# Fabric Example Mod
+# Make Slime Glitch Great Again

-## Setup
+## Introduce

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+A simple mod that bring slime back to 1.21.2-.

 ## License